SeppeVerhavert/My-portfolio/readme.md

 ### Assignment

-Create a portfolio of your time at BeCode with CSS grid and Sass.
+Create a portfolio of your time at BeCode with CSS grid.

 ### Dependencies

-  - Sass
+  - CSS Grid
   - Awesome Font
   - Github